 Bontril, Bontril PDM, Bontril Slow-Release, Phendiet, Phendiet-105

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to phendimetrazine.
-You should not use this medicine if you have heart disease, high blood pressure, clogged arteries, glaucoma, overactive thyroid, or a history of drug abuse.
-You should not use this medicine if you have used an MAO inhibitor such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-Do not use this medicine if you are using any other stimulant, appetite suppressant, or diet pill.
-This medicine is not for use by women who are pregnant, or children who are under 12 years of age.
+Do not use this medicine if you have had an allergic reaction to phendimetrazine, or if you also use any other stimulant, diet pill, or similar medicine.
+You should not use this medicine if you are feeling agitated or if you have glaucoma, an overactive thyroid, a history of heart and blood vessel disease (such as uncontrolled high blood pressure, arrhythmia, clogged arteries, congestive heart failure, pulmonary hypertension, or stroke), or a history of drug abuse.
+Do not use this medicine if you are pregnant or breastfeeding.
+Do not use this medicine if you have used an MAO inhibitor such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.This medicine should be used for only a few weeks, or until it no longer suppresses your appetite.

 - Take the medicine 30 to 60 minutes before a meal.

 - Swallow the capsule or extended-release capsule whole.
 Do not break, crush, or chew it.

 - Carefully follow your doctor's instructions for a reduced-calorie diet plan and regular exercise.